Azure-Samples/arc-demo-multi-tenancy/arc-multitenancy-design.md

 ## Open Questions

 * How to secure secrets and connection strings?
-Bedrock solves this by provisioning KeyVault upfront and deploying keyvault flexvolumes.
 Keyvault will work well for things in Azure but what about on prem or another cloud?
 * Will need to find out which policies are built-in and which need to be built.
 * If each tenant requires specific infrastructure, how do we solve this?
 Investigate [Crossplane](http://crossplane.io/) or [Azure Service Operator](https://github.com/Azure/azure-service-operator)